 George tutors and marks the C01 course for COAPE International.

-Jo graduated with her COAPE Diploma in Companion Animal Behaviour in 1999 and worked for Cedar Veterinary Group for 25 years, initially as head nurse and then from 1994-2008, as a full time professional referral pet behaviour therapist and dog trainer.
+Jo graduated with her COAPE Diploma in Companion Animal Behaviour in 1999 and worked for Cedar Veterinary Group for 25 years, initially as head nurse and then from 1994-2008, as a full-time professional referral pet behaviour therapist and dog trainer.
 During this time Jo qualified in clinical small animal nutrition, a subject she has always been interested in.
 Jo then achieved her teaching qualifications whilst working full time as Course Tutor in animal behaviour, animal care and veterinary nursing at Kingston Maurward College.
-She then combined all her qualifications by returning to practice for Springbok Veterinary Group in Dorset where she was Principal of the South Coast Hydrotherapy School.
-Recently she has returned to practice at Piddle Valley Vets as Animal Behaviour Therapist and trainer, and in charge of nurse training.
+She went on to combine all her qualifications by returning to practice for Springbok Veterinary Group in Dorset where she was Principal of the South Coast Hydrotherapy School.
+Recently she has returned to practice at Piddle Valley Vets as Animal Behaviour Therapist and trainer, and is in charge of nurse training.
 She will also be helping to create a rehabilitation centre, including hydrotherapy.

-Jo is a member of the COAPE Association of Pet Behaviourists and Trainers (CAPBT).
-She also writes books and articles on companion animal behaviour and runs pet first aid courses.
-Jo spends the rest of her time with her family and growing menagerie of dogs, cats, ferrets, ponies and her beloved horse, Gentleman Jim.
+Jo writes books and articles on companion animal behaviour and runs pet first aid courses.
+She spends the rest of her time with her family and growing menagerie of dogs, cats, ferrets, ponies and her beloved horse, Gentleman Jim.
 Her latest venture being teaching her mini spotted pony Tiddly Wink to pull a cart!

-Jo tutors and marks the C01 course and Diploma for COAPE International.
+Jo tutors and marks the C01, C04 and Diploma courses for COAPE International.

 Reneé qualified with a BSc in Zoology, but her passion for dogs and cats, their behaviour, nutrition, medical care and general wellbeing urged her to study further, and lead to her obtaining her COAPE Diploma in Animal Behaviour in 2019.